-One of the beauty of the acrylics is how fast they dry and how fast we can enjoy the results.
+One of the beauties of acrylics is how fast they dry and how fast we can enjoy the results.
 I think this is the best thing ever for beginners, boom… and your painting is dried and amazing.

-I suggest you read my post to deeply understand the drying process, its stages and find out 18 popular brands dry time.
-Also I share easy and almost free methods to make acrylic dry slower or faster.
+I suggest you read my post to deeply understand the drying process, and its stages and find out 20 popular brands’ dry times.
+Also, I share easy and almost free methods to make acrylic dry slower or faster.

 In this article we will talk about:

 - How long does acrylic paint take to dry